 Specialty Area Selection

-Any returning student, including sophomores, can submit an application on HomerConnect to live in a Residential Learning Community.
+Any returning student, including sophomores, can submit an application on HomerConnect to live in a Residential Learning Community or Substance Free Housing.
 Awards for each community will be published on HomerConnect.
 Students can select into other specialty areas based on space availability.
 Substance Free and Quiet Study require that residents sign an agreement.
 Please see Important Dates for application due dates and selection.

 Students will log onto HomerConnect to secure a double or triple room in upper years housing (see Important Dates).
 If singles are available over the summer, sophomores will be able to secure these spaces.